What is Pension Credit?

 What is Pension Credit Age?

-Pension Credit age is due to gradually increase and will reach 66 by September 2020.
-Visit gov.uk to calculate when you will reach the qualifying age by using their State Pension calculator.
+Pension Credit age is due to gradually increase and reached 66 in September 2020.
+The Gov.Uk State Pension Calculator will help you to calculate when you will reach the qualifying age.

 How Can Pension Credit Help Me?

 Pension Credit can help you in a variety of ways.
 If you are in receipt of Pension Credit:

 - It is unlikely that you will have to pay any council tax

 - You will get a cold weather payment of £25.00 when the temperature is zero degrees or below for 7 consecutive days

 - You will get free NHS dental treatment, help with paying for glasses and with hospital travel.

 What if my Partner is Pension Credit Age and I Am Not?